M-LOGESH/FarmIQ/README.md

+# Cloud Integrated IoT System for Soil Monitoring and Crop Management

 This system integrates IoT, cloud storage, machine learning, and a responsive web interface to create a real-time smart agricultural solution.

 ## 🧩 System Workflow